What kind of candidate is the Selection Committee looking for?

-I am interested in the Fellowship, but I am financially independent and I do not need the Fellowship funds.
-Can I apply for the Fellowship but decline the funds so that they can be used for someone else?
+I am interested in the Switzer Fellowship, but I am financially independent and I do not need the fellowship funds.
+Can I apply for the fellowship but decline the funds so that they can be used for someone else?

 Yes.
 The foundation is interested in awarding the fellowship to qualified candidates.
 Recipients may receive full fellowship benefits even if they opt out of the funding.
 This final determination is not made until the award decisions are made and is kept strictly confidential.